Collegiate Science & Technology Entry Program (CSTEP)

 As a CSTEP student, you automatically have a team of supporters who will assist fostering your passion in the science, technology, engineering and mathematics (STEM) to encourage you to take advantage of every opportunity and resource available.

-In addition to your college Academic Advisor, CSTEP students get supplemental advisement on what courses they should be taking to prepare for graduate/medical/law school, the necessity for internships and research experience, financial assistance in preparing to take the GRE/LSAT/MCAT/GMAT and more.
+In addition to your University Academic Advisor, CSTEP students get supplemental advisement on what courses they should be taking to prepare for graduate/medical/law school, the necessity for internships and research experience, financial assistance in preparing to take the GRE/LSAT/MCAT/GMAT and more.

 CSTEP provides academic enrichment, research experience, supportive skill-building workshops and programs and assistance in preparing for standardized exams and identifying and securing various internships and scholarship opportunities.